josephkirk/RustFiber/BENCHMARKS.md

 # RustFiber Benchmarks

-This directory contains benchmark scripts that test the RustFiber job system with various stress tests.
+This directory contains benchmark scripts that test the RustFiber job system with various stress tests, now optimized with thread pinning strategies.

 ## Benchmarks